 Preheat oven to 350 degrees.
 Use a pastry canvas and covered rolling pin.
 Flour both lightly.
 Take out 1/4 or less of dough.
 Keep remaining dough chilled.
 Roll dough into 1/4 – and 3/8 – inch thickness.
-With floured cookie cutter, place cutter on dough and press down firmly with fingers all around edges to make sure the entire edge is cut.
-With spatula, lift cutter and dough.
+With a floured cookie cutter, place the cutter on dough and press down firmly with fingers all around edges to make sure the entire edge is cut.
+With a spatula, lift cutter, and dough.
 With thumb, rub cutting edge clean of dough.
-Then, using thumb, gently press dough into design of cutter.
-Be careful never to press closer than 1/4 inch of edge of cutter.
-Slap cutter down on table or cookie sheet, and dough will come right out.
-Flour cutter before cutting next cookie.
-Bake cookies 12 to 15 minutes.
+Then, using thumb, gently press dough into the design of the cutter.
+Be careful never to press closer than 1/4 inch of the edge of the cutter.
+Slap cutter down on table or cookie sheet, and the dough will come right out.
+Flour cutter before cutting the next cookie.
+Bake cookies for 12 to 15 minutes.
 Do not allow to brown.
 Cool thoroughly before decorating.

-If you wish to make colored dough, mix color into dough just before rolling dough in waxed paper.
-Colored dough should bake at only 325 degrees to help the dough retain its color.
+If you wish to make the colored dough, mix the color into the dough just before rolling dough in waxed paper.
+The colored dough should bake at only 325 degrees to help the dough retain its color.